collection history ATLAS of Plucked Instruments

 The main interest was plucked stringed instruments, like guitars and lutes (not really harps or zithers).
 Any special local instrument would be of interest.
 And not a fancy decorated one, but usually a cheap plain version, that would be in general use.
 Sometimes it was a problem to find the particular instrument from that region in the short shopping time available.
 So often the first thing on arrival was to start searching.
 This resulted in some instruments being bought only a couple of hours after landing; and that meant they had to travel all around the country with us.
 Fortunately we never damaged any instrument on our trips.
 Good hunts were Pakistan (see picture), Turkey, Peru, Mali and Indonesia.

-On our travels I always carry a small cassette recorder with me.
-Originally intended to record music that we would encounter on the way.
-But besides many folk songs and instruments (on the picture a fiddle player in Tanzania), I also recorded many other very interesting sound samples.
-Like the chanting of Buddhist monks in Tibet, the morning calls of the Indris (lemurs) in Madagascar, tree-frogs in Costa Rica, Gregorian songs in an Armenian church, mewing frogs in the Pantanal in Brazil, the echo of a single handclap inside the Taj Mahal, a similar echo inside the big mosque of Isfahan (Iran), howling lions in the Serengetti (Tanzania), markets in the Middle East, etc. And of course a huge variety of birdsongs - from buzzards and woodpeckers to toucans and macaws.
+Like the chanting of Buddhist monks in Tibet, the morning calls of the Indris (lemurs) in Madagascar, tree-frogs in Costa Rica, Gregorian songs in an Armenian church, mewing frogs in the Pantanal in Brazil, the echo of a single handclap inside the Taj Mahal (India), a similar echo inside the big mosque of Isfahan (Iran), howling lions in the Serengetti (Tanzania), markets in the Middle East, etc. And of course a huge variety of birdsongs - from buzzards and woodpeckers to toucans and macaws.

 For the last couple of years with Internet (and specially with eBay), searching for new instruments is different, and in many ways certainly much easier.
 Although it means paying a lot for the shipping cost.
 However I found out that it is not really necessary to ship by expensive couriers like UPS or FedEx; the normal airmail postman is often just as good for a fraction of the price.
 It is quite fun finding a selling person halfway the globe and have a friendly contact with him/her via email to work out the details of the deal.
 And in the end to recieve big parcels from Iran, Venezuela, Brazil, Bolivia, Borneo, China, Vietnam, Japan, Turkmenistan, Uzbekistan, Canada or USA.
 In fact my main supplier is a friendly guy in a shop in São Paulo in Brazil, who sold me five different instruments....

-The collection also includes any book I can find on the subject of guitars, banjos, ethnic instruments and music - no matter what language (although working out Chinese characters takes up lots of time...).
-Of course I am trying to have at least one music example of each instrument on numerous CD's, LP's, and cassettes.
+Of course I am also trying to have at least one music example of each instrument on numerous CD's, LP's, and cassettes.
 Keeping an eye open during my travels and nowadays checking out far away book- and music shops on Internet is a great help.

-As the instrument collection is not intended for just the beauty of the woodwork (as are many museum collections) but specially to show playable musical instruments, I always try to find out the tuning and buy some sheetmusic with "how-to-play-it".
-Almost all instruments are in playing condition and I can let you hear more or less how it should sound.
+As the instrument collection is not intended for just the beauty of the woodwork (as are many museum collections) but to show playable musical instruments, I always try to find out the tuning and buy some sheetmusic with "how-to-play-it".
+Almost all instruments are in playing condition and I can let you hear more or less how they should sound.

 I hope you enjoy it !